xdeama/personal-site-hugo/hugo/content/en/includes/cv.md

 _Childcare while traveling in Norway_

-Personal trainer for walking, talking and cheerful nonsense
+Personal trainer for walking, talking and eating with a spoon

 ### **Supervisory Board** | June 2022 — November 2024